-- Topographically, a plateau above Cooper Park that slopes slightly to the precinct's western boundary at Bathurst Street.
-The wide streets and elevated position allow the penetration of sunlight to private and public space. - An original Victorian rectangular grid street layout, with rear access lanes and rows of long narrow lots which run perpendicular to street frontages.
-The grid is separated by the site of control of the street frontage of the the former Fletcher Foundry.
+- Topographically, plateau above Cooper Park that slopes slightly to the precinct's western boundary at Bathurst Street.
+The wide streets and elevated position allow the penetration of sunlight to private and public space. - An original Victorian rectangular grid street layout, with rear access lanes and rows of long Repealed narrow lots which run perpendicular to street frontages.
+The grid is separated by the site of the former Fletcher Foundry.
 The grid ends abruptly at its border with Cooper Park from which winding pathways drop dramatically to the gully: